 Researchers studying attention and learning typically emphasize the importance of attention orienting and executive attention for learning.
-Many studies have demonstrated that improvements in children's ability to efficiently select task-relevant stimuli and ignore task-irrelevant distractors promotes enhanced learning and memory for the attended information (Blanco & Sloutsky, 2019; Deng & Sloutsky, 2016; Hagen & Hale, 1973; Markant & Amso, 2013, 2014, 2016; Plebanek & Sloutsky, 2017).
-For example, in an early incidental learning paradigm, Hagen and colleagues (Hagen & Hale, 1973) showed 7-13- year-old children cards containing a target image (e.g., animal) and a second competing non-target image (e.g., household object).
+Many studies have demonstrated that improvements in children's ability to efficiently select task-relevant stimuli and ignore task-irrelevant distractors promote enhanced learning and memory for the attended information (Blanco & Sloutsky, 2019; Deng & Sloutsky, 2016; Hagen & Hale, 1973; Markant & Amso, 2013, 2014, 2016; Plebanek & Sloutsky, 2017).
+For example, in an early incidental learning paradigm, Hagen and colleagues (Hagen & Hale, 1973) showed 7-13-year-old children cards containing a target image (e.g., animal) and a second competing nontarget image (e.g., household object).
 Participants were instructed to remember the location of the target image and researchers later assessed their memory for the target location and their incidental learning of the pairing between the target and nontarget images.
 All children showed better memory for target locations without competing images present and the oldest children showed poorer incidental learning of target-nontarget pairs, suggesting increasing selective focus on targets with age (Hagen & Hale, 1973).

 The presence of competing visual or auditory information can also hinder children's learning in academic or classroom contexts.
 Individual differences in developing selective attention skills predicted classroom learning efficacy among kindergarten students (Erickson et al., 2015) and relates to academic performance more broadly across development (Stevens & Bavelier, 2012).
 Fisher et al. (2014) compared kindergarten students' learning of science lessons that were taught in classrooms without visual displays versus classrooms that were richly decorated with multiple sources of potential visual distraction (e.g., science posters, maps, artwork).
 During the lessons, researchers observed the children's attention to the instructor, visual displays, and other aspects of the environment.
 Children who experienced the richly decorated classroom showed reduced engagement with the science lessons, spent more time looking at the visual displays, and demonstrated poorer learning of the lesson content (Fisher et al., 2014).
-Eight- to twelve-year-old children also showed poorer spatial attention and memory performance when they were tested in a richly decorated vs. a sparsely decorated space (Rodrigues & Pandeirada, 2018).
+Eight- to twelve-year-old children also showed poorer spatial attention and memory performance when they were tested in a richly decorated versus a sparsely decorated space (Rodrigues & Pandeirada, 2018).
 These effects also extend beyond classroom environments to specific learning materials.
-Kaminski & Sloutsky (2013) presented kindergarten, first- and second-grade students with bar graphs that contained perceptual features that were irrelevant to the mathematical concept conveyed by the graph.
+Kaminski and Sloutsky (2013) presented kindergarten, first- and second-grade students with bar graphs that contained perceptual features that were irrelevant to the mathematical concept conveyed by the graph.
 The presence of this irrelevant information interfered with children's ability to accurately read the graphs, especially at younger ages (Kaminski & Sloutsky, 2013).
 Eng et al. (2020) similarly examined effects of extraneous story book illustrations on first- and second-grade students' attention and reading comprehension.
 Children viewed a book in which a portion contained standard illustrations while the remainder was presented with extraneous illustrations removed.
 Children were less likely to look away from the text and showed improved story comprehension when the extraneous illustrations were removed.
+Overall, these studies suggest that attending to extraneous or irrelevant competing information can be detrimental to children's learning (Figure 1a).